Steak is back on the menu, if a new review of risks of red meat is to be believed

 The World Health Organisation's International Agency for Research on Cancer (IARC) and the World Cancer Research Fund (WCRF) both say red and processed meat may or can cause cancer.

-The WCRF advises eating only "moderate amounts" of red meat, such as beef, pork and lamb - with an upper limit of 500 grammes (17.6 ounces) cooked weight per week - and "little, if any" processed meat.
+The WCRF advises eating only "moderate amounts" of red meat, such as beef, pork and lamb - with an upper limit of 500g cooked weight per week - and "little, if any" processed meat.

-Among the randomized trials they selected for analysis, which included around 54,000 people, they found no statistically significant link between eating meat and the risk of heart disease, diabetes, or cancer.
+Among the randomised trials they selected for analysis, which included around 54,000 people, they found no statistically significant link between eating meat and the risk of heart disease, diabetes, or cancer.

 BEST APPROACH